 - CT scan.
 This test uses X-rays and a computer to make detailed images of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

-Head injury can cause neurological problems and may need further medical follow up.
+Head injury can cause nervous system problems and may need further medical follow-up.

 How is a head injury treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.